TheoreticalEcology/MSc-Internship-EstablishingNoEffect/README.md

 The R script "FMR_FTR_simulation" is designed to perform hypothesis testing and trust analysis for different statistical methods, including Minimum Detectable Difference (MDD), Confidence Interval (CI), Equivalence tests (EQUIV), Bayes Factor Ratio (BFRatio), and random value testing.
 It evaluates the trust in the "no effect" hypothesis using various statistical methods.

 The R script "sampleSize_simulation" is designed to perform hypothesis testing and trust analysis for MDD and EQUIV.
-It evaluates the trust in the "no effect" hypothesis using MDD or EQUIV for different data sets displaying different sample sizes.
+It evaluates the trust in the "no effect" hypothesis using MDD and EQUIV for different data sets displaying different sample sizes.

 Key components of the scripts include: